Amelia-Gwen/DataSorter/README.md

   Selection Sort

 *Note: I would usually use std::sort for any sorting needs.
+This project was made as an interview response and as such responds to constraints not listed.

 I considered an OOP approach to the problem as I am more familiar with that.
 What I did is more of a mix of procedural and dynamic styles.
 The major drawback to the current approach is that it is not very scalable.